ethernitychain/op-geth-ern/README.md

 ### `decodeTransactionInputData` Function

-This function decodes transaction input data using the ABI specified in `ABI_FILE_PATH`.
+This function decodes transaction input data using the parsed ABI in `contractABI`.
 It identifies specific methods based on method signatures (`methodSigData`) and unpacks input parameters accordingly.

 Methods which are decoded
 - `setURI(string memory newuri)` Signature: `0x02fe5305`